abeng123-ui/fabelio/readme.md

 - Link Submission Page contains url input form, fill with fabelio's product url such as "https://fabelio.com/ip/santiago-mirror?finishing_color=6469", and click SAVE button
 - After click SAVE button you will be redirected to Product Detail Page which contains any product information from url before
 - You can display all saved url in All Submitted Links page
-- Scheduler has been applied hourly, so it will updating all submitted link product information from urlt
+- Scheduler has been applied hourly, so it will updating all submitted link product information from url
+- If you want test scheduler locally, run command "php artisan update-product-scheduler", and data on All Submitted Links will be updated.

 ## If there is any question, please send me an email to akbarsyidiq@gmail.com